Viasat/halite/doc/jadeite/tutorial/halite_vending-j.md

 }
 ```

 Note that in the event handler we place the new state into a transition instance.
 This will ensure that the new state represents a valid transition per the constraints in that spec.
+Also note that we are not changing our state if the event would cause our balance or counts to go negative.
+Since the transition spec allows the state to be unchanged we can simply user our current state as the new state in these cases.

 Let's exercise the event handler to see if works as we expect.